Formula E And UNICEF Partnership Benefits More Than 2.5M Children And Young People In First Two Years - www.lokmattimes.com

 Formula E And UNICEF Partnership Benefits More Than 2.5M Children And Young People In First Two Years

+• UNICEF’s climate programmes, as part of the Safe and Healthy Environment Fund, target those most affected by and at risk to climate change impacts

+• Programmes include training, education and initiatives that ensure services such as schools, health centres, water and sanitation facilities are resilient to climate and environmental shocks.

-London [UK], July 26: Formula E and UNICEF today announced their ground breaking partnership has benefitted more than 2.5 million children and young people globally since the partnership began in 2021.
+London (UK), July 27: Formula E and UNICEF today announced their ground breaking partnership has benefitted more than 2.5 million children and young people globally since the partnership began in 2021.

 Formula E, the world’s first sport to be certified net zero carbon since inception, was the first international sports organisation to partner with UNICEF to tackle climate change.